 As we descended into Palm Springs International Airport, I half wondered whether we were doing the right thing in visiting the same vacation destination twice within 6 months.
-After all, our first trip to the Coachella Valley only has just taken place in May and now here we were – less than halfway through November and already back again!
+After all, our first trip to the Coachella Valley had only just taken place in May and now here we were – less than halfway through November and already back again!
 Would it seem redundant?
 Had I been overeager in booking our return trip within 48 hours of arriving home last time??

 One thing about this trip was certainly different – we’d brought another generation with us!
 Despite being veteran world travelers who have been to some of the most remarkable destinations on earth, my in-laws had yet to visit this particular area, located just a 3-hour flight from their home in Alberta.
 We were sure they’d enjoy it and were looking forward to spending some time with them, letting them enjoy their grandkids (ahem… date night?) and showing off the parts of the valley that we’d already discovered.